Share This Page

 “We have these advances in artificial intelligence (AI) and hear a lot about how it might replace humans.
 We think about genetic engineering techniques like CRISPR and how this synthetic biology may change our underlying human structure,” he said.
 “But instead of making this discussion about man vs. machine, or technology vs. humanity, maybe we should be moving away from a discussion about competition and more toward one about how we can develop a more symbiotic relationship between technology and humans, where there is a mutually beneficial relationship between man and machine – and maybe there isn’t even as much of a distinction between the two as we’ve had before.”

 As neurotechnology advances at an unprecedented pace, scientists are in a unique position to consider the ethical, legal, and societal implications of their use, today and in the future.
-Neuroscience 2019 highlighted such vital dialogues with two engaging presentations: A “Dialogues Between Neuroscience and Society” lecture given by Fei-Fei Li, Ph.D., co-director of Stanford University’s Human-Centered Artificial Intelligence (HAI) Institute, and a social issues roundtable entitled “Ethical and Social Issues Raised by Neural-Digital Interfaces,” moderated by Tyler. (see video of the lecture)
+Neuroscience 2019 highlighted such vital dialogues with two engaging presentations: A “Dialogues Between Neuroscience and Society” lecture given by Fei-Fei Li, Ph.D., co-director of Stanford University’s Human-Centered Artificial Intelligence (HAI) Institute, and a social issues roundtable entitled “Ethical and Social Issues Raised by Neural-Digital Interfaces,” moderated by Tyler. (see video of the lecture and video of the roundtable)

 To Augment, Not Replace